Admissions

 Cransley School will only accept pupils who reside with a parent (or parents), or legal guardian.

-All places offered are at the Headteacher’s discretion, foloowing discussion with the admission panel, as described in the Admission Policy.
+All places offered are at the Headteacher’s discretion, following discussion with the admission panel, as described in the Admission Policy.
 We are committed to ensuring that admission decisions will be made by a process that is free from any discrimination on the grounds of disability; race; ethnic or national origin; gender; religion or belief.